Allison Crow

 Phase 2: Defending

 In the middle of the movie Vivian has spent a week or so with Edward.
 She has cleaned up, tossed the artificial wig, and has become more like her authentic self.
 She has seen more of her own personal value and has been acting more in line with those thoughts and feelings.
-Just as she’s starting to feel comfortable in her new way of being, Edward’s attorney, Stuckey, makes an explicit offer to her – Edward walks in and a fist fight ensues.
-Stuckey is thrown out and Edward and Vivian have this conversation:
+Just as she’s starting to feel comfortable in her new way of being, Edward’s attorney, Stuckey, makes an explicit offer to her – Edward walks in, and a fistfight ensues.
+Stuckey is thrown out, and Edward and Vivian have this conversation:

 Vivian: